 Inside Norman Street is an ongoing artistic collaboration between neighbors that are strangers, all living on the same street in Ridgewood, Queens.
 The project aims to give residents of a single street a new medium to hear their own and each other’s stories, have a collaborative arts experience, and build creative community.

 In its first iteration, Inside Norman Street took place in the fall of 2015.
 Local artist and community arts worker Libby Mislan recruited participants and facilitated weekly creative writing sessions with 12 residents of Norman Street, who were guided with open prompts to share stories about their personal lives.
-The project culminated in an artfully crafted book and powerful final performance during which the residents read their stories as they were interpreted through live music and dance.
+The project culminated in an artfully crafted book and powerful final performance during which the residents read their stories as they were interpreted through live music, dance, and video.

 New Yorkers can go years without knowing who their neighbors are, despite their living in such close proximity to each other.
 With the neighborhood of Ridgewood rapidly gentrifying, this sense of isolation on a residential street is more acute.
 As a new resident on a block rich with interpersonal connection, Mislan’s project forges friendship and empathy amongst new and long-term community residents.